 The pinata may have been the best part of my daughter’s birthday celebration.
 The anticipation and the hidden candy inside were a large part of the fun, reaching its highlight when the kids got to smash up the unlucky handmade beauty.
 Be careful when a bunch of little ones swing the wooden stick around!

 Piece of Cake 🎂 at #playspace! #welovepinatas Thank you @anthomeli for creating such a great Pinata for our birthday party! #anthomeli #WeLovePinatas #birthday #birthdaygirl #birthdayparty #birthdaypartyideas #birthdaycake #cakepinata #pieceofcake #instakids #instaparty #partysupplies #specialoccasion

 Let’s blog party!

 If you are in Greece and you are looking for an original handmade pinata for a birthday, Christmas, Easter Halloween or any other kind of party, check out the We Love Pinatas page (in Greek).
 The design can by anything; from watermelons to Christmas trees or your kids’ favorite superhero and prices start at 32 Euro.
-For other affordable ideas and inspiration for birthday parties, baptisms or other celebrations, have a look at the Let’s blog…party page or Anthomeli.
+Thank you Let’s blog…party page and Anthomeli!